Hasansattar/Hasansattar/Readme.md

 ### Hi there, 👋

-### I'm Hasan Sattar.I'm a self-taught Front-End Software Engineer & Blockchain & Infrastructure as code in AWS the Pakistan.
+### I'm Hasan Sattar .
+I'm a self-taught Front-End Software Engineer & Blockchain & Infrastructure as code in AWS in the Pakistan.
 Since the age of 3, I've always been fascinated by computers & loved spending hours playing on them.
 I'm currently working as a Jamstack Developer, freelance Front-End Web Developer, & Computer Technician.👨‍💻🖥️🔧

-- 🔭
+- 🔭 I’m currently working with Solidity, Web3.js, Truffle,   React, Redux, & more!
-- 🌱
+- 🌱 I'm looking to connect with more blockchain developers!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Spotify Playing 🎧